jxmot/reCAPTCHA/README.md

 ## Local Server

 My preference for a local HTTP server is MAMP(<https://www.mamp.info/en/>).
 There are alternatives, including a virtual machine.
 However MAMP is very easy to use and there's a *free* version.
 The free version also includes MySQL.
 However, if you're already running a MySQL server you will need to make modifications to the MAMP server configuration files.
-A guide can be found in my Toolbox, see <https://bitbucket.org/jxmot/toolbox/MAMP.md>.
+A guide can be found in my Toolbox, see [MAMP Set Up](https://bitbucket.org/jxmot/toolbox/src/f748ca316f0095eb0e298a24348f21b2315808d9/MAMP.md?fileviewer=file-view-default).
 Another option is to disable *one* of your MySQL servers.

 # Components